Larihb/Larihb/README.md

 - 🔭 I’m currently working on **enhance my skills in machine learning.**
 - 🌱 I’m currently learning **advanced SQL techniques** and **Python programming**, with a focus on applying them to machine learning.
 - 😄 Pronouns: **She/Her**
-- 💻 Studying **Information Systems** at the University Unisinos, Brazil.
+- 💻 Studying **Information Systems** at the University Of Vale dos Sinos, Brazil.

 ##  Languages and Tools